Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Adaptive Bayesian Beamforming by Marginalizing of the Speed of Sound

 } where \(r\left(p, c, n\right)\) is the round-trip distance from the source to the \(n\)th array sensor, \(r_{\mathrm{TX}}\) is the distance from source to the \(p\), \(r_{\mathrm{RX}}\) is the distance from \(p\) to the array sensor.
 In this work, we consider a 2-dimensional imaging setting over the azimuth (\(x\)-axis) and range (\(y\)-axis).

+\textit{ Adaptive Beamforming.~ } While simple and effective, DAS tends to result in poor resolution and high sidelobes.
+As a remedy, it is possible to \textit{adapt} the fading weight to the received data, a scheme often called \textit{adaptive} beamforming~\citep{vanveen_beamforming_1988}.
+The most widely used approach is the celebrated minimum-variance distortionless response (MVDR) beamformer~\citep{frost_algorithm_1972}, also known as the Capon beamformer~\citep{capon_highresolution_1969}, which sets the fading weights as {

+} where \(\mathbf{1} = {[1 \; \ldots \; 1]}^{\top}\) is a vector of ones, \(\widehat{\mSigma}\) is the noise covariance of the signal at the focal point \(p\) given \(c\), which is estimated from the received data.
+MVDR is known to greatly improve the resolution of the DAS beamformer while suppressing the sidelobes, provided that \(c\) has been set appropriately.
-\paragraph{Choosing the Speed of sound} \cref{eq:propagation_time} assumes that the signal propagates linearly at a constant speed \(c\).
-Since many imaging systems use acoustic signals, with some loss of generality, we will refer to \(c\) as the~\acrshort{sos}.
-Choosing \(c\) is crucial to the resolution of the resulting image~\cite{holfort_investigation_2008,perrot_so_2021}.
-We assert that the common practice of choosing a globally fixed~\acrshort{sos} is suboptimal.
-This is especially apparent in sonar applications where the propagation path is nonlinear and varies depending on oceanic parameters such as the \acrshort{sos} profile~\cite{ainslie_principles_2010}.

-\paragraph{Speed of Sound and Multipath} Furthermore, active sonar suffers from \textit{multipath}, where a signal traveling between two points can take multiple paths of different lengths.
-Under the direct-path model, this results in the \acrshort{sos} having multiple ``optimal'' values.
-This problem is visualized in~\cref{fig:propagation_path}.
-When choosing a single fixed \acrshort{sos}, multipath will result in the same target appearing in multiple positions.
-In this work, we avoid the problem of choosing one fixed \acrshort{sos} by considering a continuous distribution of probable \acrshort{sos} values.
+\textit{ Choosing the Speed of Sound.~ } \cref{eq:propagation_time} assumes that the signal propagates linearly and at a constant speed \(c\), the~\acrshort*{sos}.
+Choosing \(c\) is crucial to the resolution of the resulting image for both conventional~\citep{perrot_you_2021} and adaptive beamformers~\cite{holfort_investigation_2008}.
+We assert that the common practice of choosing a globally fixed~\acrshort*{sos} is suboptimal.
+This is especially apparent in sonar applications where the propagation path is nonlinear and varies depending on oceanic parameters such as the \acrshort*{sos} profile~\cite{ainslie_principles_2010}.
+Furthermore, active sonar suffers from \textit{multipath}~\citep{blomberg_adaptive_2013}, where a signal traveling between two points can take multiple paths of different lengths.
+Under the direct-path model with a single fixed \acrshort*{sos}, multipath results in artifacts where the same target appears in multiple locations.
+In this work, we avoid this problem by incorporating the \textit{uncertainty} of the \acrshort*{sos}, which filters out these multipath artifacts.